Minkowski content of Brownian cut points: Invariant measure for non-intersecting Brownian paths

-See Figure 1 for an illustration.
+See Figure \ref{fig:1} for an illustration.
 As a consequence of \eqref{eq:localcp},

-We state what we have derived as a proposition. \begin{proposition} For $k\geq 1$ and $Q$ a probability measure on $\wh \state_k$, let $Q_k$ denote the measure induced on $\state_k$ by $Q$.
+We now state and prove the main claims of this section. \begin{proposition} For $k\geq 1$ and $Q$ a probability measure on $\wh \state_k$, let $Q_k$ denote the measure induced on $\state_k$ by $Q$.
 Then there exists $c > 0$ such that if $a \geq 1/10$ (see (\ref{eq:cstardef}) for the definition of $c_*$),